vukoye/xmpp_dart/README.md

 ## XMPP Dart

-WORK IN PROGRESS, NOT READY FOR PRODUCTION
+WORK IN PROGRESS, NOT READY FOR PRODUCTION.
+Also I am still learning dart

 Lightweight XMPP client library written in Dart